Prometheus-X-association/lomct/docs/design-document.md

 		- "The individual submits his review" \
 		- "LOMCT send the review to the LO index (LRS), formatted as xAPI statement"

-- Visualize all metadata edit proposals and reviews associated to a LO \
+- **Visualize all metadata edit proposals and reviews associated to a LO** \
 Thanks to LOMCT, many metadata edit proposals and reviews will be collected for each LO.
 All these data are stored as xAPI statements in a LRS.
 With LOMCT, each user can see all the metadata edit proposals and reviews associated with a LO, made by all others users connected to the same LRS.  \
 	Path:  \
 		- "Individual enters the url of the LO to edit" \
 		- "LOMCT send request to LO index (LRS)" \
-		- "LOMCT also shows edit proposals and reviews linked to this LO" \
+		- "LOMCT also shows metadata edit proposals and reviews linked to this LO" \
 		- "Authors of the metadata edit proposals and reviews are shown with username and bio (job/area of expertise)"

 ### Technical usage scenarios